Kate Devlin: Academic career

 Devlin frequently speaks at conferences and her areas of scientific interest include: the social and ethical problems of integrating artificial intelligence into sexual experience with computer systems and robots, the human and social consequences of AI as it becomes more sophisticated, and improving human sexual relationships by moving away from a "hetero-normative male view" of sex and intimacy using sex toys, robots and computer software.
 She has raised issues which she believes need addressing as this technology develops.
 These concerns include: if robots gain self-awareness, will they be able to give informed consent and be entitled to make choices regarding their own desires, and should they be supplied to the elderly in residential care facilities for companionship and sex.

 Devlin was named one of London's most influential people of 2017 by the Progress 1000, London Evening Standard.

 In 2018 Devlin released her book, Turned On: Science, Sex and Robots.
 The book began as research into the technological development of sex robots and explores the relationship between technology and intimacy.
 Engineering & Technology (E&T) magazine described the book as "a creative, optimistic, open-minded exploration of sex robots", particularly in its discussion on current sex technology.
 The Times described it as "illuminating, witty and written with a wide open mind".

+A humanist, Devlin was appointed a patron of Humanists UK and Northern Ireland Humanists in 2022 for her "contribution to the greater public understanding of science".
+Since 2023, she has represented Humanists UK as a Commissioner to the AI Faith & Civil Society Commission examining ethical questions around AI safety.
+In 2025, she advised on what would become the Humanists International's Luxembourg Declaration on Artificial Intelligence and Human Values, a framework for exploring ethical responses to the emerging challenges posed by AI.
+In 2026, she was appointed to the new Editorial Board of the 140-year-old humanist publication New Humanist.

+In 2024, she was appointed Chair-Director of Kings College London's Digital Futures Institute.